- Find a Therapist

 - Psych Basics

-Asperger's Syndrome is a high functioning form of autism.
-People with Asperger's often have difficulties with social skills.
-They might also have problems with motor regulation.
+Asperger's syndrome is a high functioning form of autism.
+People with Asperger's often lack social skills, and sometimes have problems with motor regulation.
 However, unlike many with autism, their language and cognitive skills are largely intact.

 People with Asperger's often have an orientation toward detail and an interest in systemizing, which can look like obsessiveness.
 Some may show remarkable facility in a narrowly focused and usually non-social area, such as baseball statistics or train schedules.